 how to join merchant navy

 The Merchant Navy entrance exam is a test you must pass before becoming a sailor.
-It tests your understanding of areas like maths, physics, English, and general knowledge.
-To succeed, you must study diligently, practise with previous test papers, and comprehend the exam structure.
+It tests your understanding of maths, physics, English, and general knowledge.
+You must study diligently, practise with previous test papers, and comprehend the exam structure to succeed.

 Exam Dates and Application Process

 The application process for the Indian Merchant Navy Recruitment 2025 is entirely online.
-Candidates must complete their applications before the deadline on May 2, 2025.
+Candidates must complete their applications before the May 2, 2025, deadline.
 Failure to adhere to this timeline will result in application rejection.
-It is mandatory to provide accurate information to avoid any discrepancies.
+Accurate information is mandatory to avoid any discrepancies.

-IMU CET 2025 Result AnnouncementSecond week of June 2025
+Result Announcement30 May or 3rd week of June 2025

-Given below are the provided steps to apply for Merchant Navy online form 2025:-
+Given below are the provided steps to apply for the Merchant Navy online form 2025:-

 1. Visit the official website and review the notification.